READY-POOL/Cardono-stake-pool/README.md

 ![DAEDALUS WALLET](https://user-images.githubusercontent.com/88410488/128254622-9651167f-331e-4da3-8672-275a5452ff8b.jpg)!

-If you have the daedalus wallet:
+If you have the Daedalus wallet:
 1. Click on the network icon
 2. Navigate to the "Stake pools" tab
 3. Search for our ticker “READY”